areaDetector/ADGenICam/docs/ADGenICam/ADGenICam.rst

 A problem with the GenICam standard is that while they provide a reference implementation, it is not open-source.
 Source code derived from the reference implementation cannot be freely distributed.

-One solution to this is the `aravis project <https://github.com/AravisProject/aravis>`_, which is a reverse-engineered library and utilities for GenICam cameras available only on Linux. areaDetector has long had an `aravisGigE driver <https://github.com/areaDetector/aravisGigE>`_ based on aravis.
-Although it is called aravisGigE the driver actually supports USB cameras as well as GigE and 10 GigE cameras.
+One solution to this is the aravis_ project, which is a reverse-engineered library and utilities for GenICam cameras available only on Linux. areaDetector has long had an aravisGigE_ driver based on aravis_.
+Although it is called aravisGigE, the driver actually supports USB cameras as well as GigE and 10 GigE cameras.

-There is a new `ADAravis driver <https://github.com/areaDetector/ADAravis>`_.
-This driver also uses aravis, but it differs from aravisGigE by using this ADGenICam base class to significantly reduce the amount of code.
+There is a new ADAravis_ driver.
+This driver also uses aravis_, but it differs from aravisGigE_ by using this ADGenICam_ base class to significantly reduce the amount of code.
-Many of the ideas in ADGenICam were borrowed from aravisGigE.
+Many of the ideas in ADGenICam_ were borrowed from aravisGigE_.

+The aravis_ package is required for aravisGigE_ and ADAravis_ drivers.
+It is also required to extract the XML file from the camera, even when using drivers that are not based on aravis_, e.g. the ADSpinnaker_ driver or the ADVimba_ driver.
+ADSpinnaker_ and ADVimba_ can run on Windows, but the XML file extraction must be done once on Linux.

-aravisGigE builds the aravis package in its vendor/ directory.
-You can also build aravis outside of areaDetector, for example in /usr/local.  aravis may be added to `ADSupport <https://github.com/areaDetector/ADSupport>`_ in the future.
+aravisGigE_ builds the aravis_ package in its vendor/ directory.
+You can also build aravis_ outside of areaDetector, for example in /usr/local. aravis_ may be added to ADSupport_ in the future.

 Reading the XML file from the camera
 ------------------------------------